Realyyt/Hira2/replit.md

-# WhatsApp Clone Project
+# Hira - Social Media & Secure Messaging

 ## Overview

-This is a full-stack web application that recreates WhatsApp's landing page and core functionality.
+This is a full-stack web application for Hira, a social media platform that combines public feeds with secure private messaging.
 The project uses a modern tech stack with React for the frontend, Express for the backend, and is configured for deployment on Replit.
-The application is built to showcase WhatsApp's key features including messaging, voice/video calling, security features, and business tools.
+The application features a Telegram-inspired dark theme and showcases Hira's core capabilities including social feeds, end-to-end encrypted messaging, live streaming, and community features.

 ## System Architecture